ahmadawais/sponsor/readme.md

 ## Support by Learning

-Or you can back me by checking out my super fun video courses.
-You can either buy yourself, share in your company Slack, or reach out for student or bulk teams discounts.
-I also offer purchasing power parity discounts to 149 different countries right on the course pages.
+Or you can back me up by checking out my super fun video courses.
+You can either buy yourself, share in your company Slack or reach out for student or bulk team discounts.
+I also offer purchasing power parity discounts to 149 countries on the course pages.

 ### [NodeCLI.com][ncli] — Learn to build Node.js CLI Automation

 After building hundreds of developer automation tools used by millions of developers, I am sharing exactly how you can do it yourself with minimum effective effort.
-Learn to build Node.js & JavaScript based CLI (Command Line Interface) apps.
+Learn to build Node.js & JavaScript-based CLI (Command Line Interface) apps.
 Automate the grunt work, do more in less time, impress your manager, and help the community.
 → I'm sharing it all in this online video course. <a href="https://nodecli.com/?utm_source=FOSS&utm_medium=FOSS&utm_campaign=GitHub-Repo-Sponsor" target="_blank">Node CLI Automation without wasting a 1,000 hours</a> →</p>